cyclone-project/cyclone-project.github.io/sp_privacy_policy.md

 ### The following data is requested from yourself

- - This depends on the specific CYCLONE demonstrator, whose privacy policy you'll find on its website.
+This depends on the specific CYCLONE demonstrator.
+Normally, no further data is requested from yourself.

 # Purpose of the processing of personal data